akif2543/disarray/README.md

 One of the least expected challenges I encountered in this project was properly positioning and displaying tooltips.
 Discord has a number of tooltips throughout their application that appear when you hover specific components, like the server icons on the vertical bar on the far left, or on the icons on the horizontal navbar at the very top.
 Initially, implementing them was relatively straightforward, as simple as setting the outer tooltip div to `position: relative` and the content to `position: absolute`.
 The problem arose when tooltips needed to be inside containers with `overflow-y: scroll`.
 By design, when an element's overflow is set to scroll in one direction, the overflow in the other direction is set to auto.
 In the case of the server bar, this meant none of the tooltips would be visible as they were situated outside the container's x-axis.

-I did some Googling but wasn't able to find a direct solution to my problem, but I did come across a [suggestion](https://css-tricks.com/popping-hidden-overflow/) to wrap the scrollable element in a wrapper div with `position: relative`, and then use
+I did some Googling but wasn't able to find a direct solution to my problem, but I did come across a [tip](https://css-tricks.com/popping-hidden-overflow/) to wrap the scrollable element in a div with `position: relative`, and then use
-`position: absolute` on the tooltip to position it in relation the parent wrapper.
+`position: absolute` on the tooltip to position it in relation to the parent wrapper and allow the tooltip to appear outside the scrollable element's margins.
 In order to make this work in the case of the server bar, I would have to dynamically set the top and left properties of the tooltips using the position of the server icons on the screen.
 I try to avoid using refs unless absolutely necessary in React, but this seemed like a no-brainer.
 I created a ref to the server icon button and passed it to the tooltip component as a prop.

 ```js
 const ServerBarIcon = ({ server, active }) => {